Language Proficiency Requirements at Registration for All Applicants

 Language proficiency requirements not met:

-The application will be considered under the criteria established in the College’s Non-Objective Evidence of Language Proficiency Policy or the Extending the Validity of Language Proficiency Test Scores Policy.
+If applicable, the application could be considered under the criteria established in the College’s Non-Objective Evidence of Language Proficiency Policy or the Extending the Validity of Language Proficiency Test Scores Policy, or referred to a panel of the Registration Committee.

 Legislative references